Baring Road, Cowes, Isle Of Wight, PO31 8DS.

 There are 175 non-school days in which holidays can be taken.
 Under the Education (Penalty Notices) (England) Regulations 2007 (Amended 2012), Headteachers can only grant leave under exceptional circumstances.

-Requests to remove a child from school during term-time must be made at least two weeks before the requested absence using the Request to remove a child from school during term-time form which is available from the school office and on the school website.
+Requests to remove a child from school during term-time must be made at least two weeks before the requested absence using the Request to remove a child from school during term-time form which is available from the school office.

 Please be aware that there are specific times during the school year when a child’s attendance at school is of paramount importance, i.e. the weeks before and during the week of Year 2 and Year 6 SATs exams.

 It is for the Headteacher to determine whether or not a request is exceptional and to state the number of days granted.
 Exceptional circumstances are not considered to be cost; seasonal work; “once in a lifetime” holidays; or work commitments (exception given to armed forces on active service).
 This is not a definitive list.
 Each request will be judged on a case-by-case basis but it is usual that the Headteacher will be sparing in their use of this discretion.

 Parents/carers have the right to appeal against the Headteacher’s decision to the Attendance Appeals Committee of the Governing Board.
 Requests for an appeal should be made in writing to the Chair of Governors.

 In the case of an unauthorised holiday, the school will notify the Education Welfare Service and they will decide whether to issue a Fixed Penalty Notice.

 Under Section 23 of the Anti-Social Behaviour Act 2003, the Local Authority has the right to issue Fixed Penalty Notices to parents whose children fail to attend school regularly.
 The Education Welfare Service is responsible for deciding when a Fixed Penalty Notice shall be issued.
 They will make this decision in consultation with schools and, when appropriate, other agencies, such as the police.